OfficeDev/office-js-docs-pr/docs/project/index.md

 ---
 layout: LandingPage
 ms.topic: landing-page
-title: OneNote add-ins documentation
+title: Project add-ins documentation
-description: Resources for learning about OneNote add-ins. ms.date: 06/06/2019
+description: Resources for learning about Project add-ins. ms.date: 06/30/2019
 localization_priority: Priority
 ---

-# OneNote Add-ins documentation
+# Project Add-ins documentation

-With OneNote add-ins, you can use familiar web technologies such as HTML, CSS, and JavaScript to build a solution that can run in OneNote on the web.
-Learn how to build, test, debug, and publish OneNote add-ins.
+With Project add-ins, you can use familiar web technologies such as HTML, CSS, and JavaScript to build a solution that can run in Project on Windows.
+Learn how to build, test, debug, and publish Project add-ins.

 <ul class="panelContent cardsF cols cols3">
     <li>